-If for any reason you need to sell your dog or give it away, I reserve the right to have you sign a contract stating that I get the first option to have you return it to me or assist you in this process.
+If for any reason you need to sell your dog or give it away, I reserve the right to have the pup returned to me and the contract you will sign states this.

 I have had many folks ask what kind of food dogs can safely eat.
 I have chosen to feed my adult dogs a raw diet as I feel this is most natural to them, has the least toxins or allergens and provides the best nutrition for a long healthy life.
 I start the pups on kibble because I do not feel I can make that decision for you and do not want to commit you to something you are not able to do.
 To help you out, I recommend reading informational articles and make this choice yourself.
 I can give you information and websites that have helped me.
 If interested just ask for my help!

 A Guardian Home is a great opportunity for a person or family to enjoy a "pick of the litter" puppy that is being considered for breeding by Rocky Mountain Springer Spaniels.
 These dogs are the cream of the crop as I always choose the best from my litters in order to better the breed.

 A Guardian Dog is one that you and I enter in an agreement with together.
 You would receive a puppy from me to raise as your own for a small fee (half priced) Then when the pup is of age to breed, you would bring her back to be bred.
 When the time for whelping arrives, you would bring her back again a week before her due date.